tinfoilsh/tinfoil-cli/README.md

 Available Commands:
-  attestation  Attestation commands (verify or audit) chat         Chat with a model embed        Generate text embeddings completion   Generate the autocompletion script for the specified shell help         Help about any command
+  attestation  Attestation commands (verify or audit) infer        Run inference with a model (chat completion or audio transcription) chat         Chat with a language model audio        Transcribe audio files using Whisper embed        Generate text embeddings completion   Generate the autocompletion script for the specified shell help         Help about any command